-Moving money, paying bills, withdrawing cash, and making deposits is free and accessible at all hours, anywhere you are in the world.
+Moving money, paying bills, and making deposits is free and accessible at all hours, anywhere you are in the world.
 Unlimited free transactions, no minimum balances or monthly fees are all part of the package.

 Alongside big savings, we offer Canada’s most rewarding cashback credit card.
 The Neo Mastercard® provides you with instant cashback between 4-6% at thousands of Canadian businesses we’re partnered with and 0.5-1% everywhere else.

 Want even more rewards?
 Our rewards plans range from $4.99 to $9.99 per month and give you the flexibility to choose the kind of rewards you want.

 Switch your rewards plan based on your monthly spending, cancel anytime, or go back to the free Essentials plan that still earns you more at our partners than others.
 Either way, you’re getting the most from your money with instant cashback.

 We empower Canadians with personalized tools to earn them more from their everyday interactions, so achieving a more rewarding future is always within reach.

 Fees can eat up a good chunk of your change.
 Not to mention, they slow you down from reaching your financial goals.
 These barriers all end with the entry of digital banks, which offer no-fee-daily banking services that are both personalized and seamless.